SarahRoseLives/PyOpenTTDConfig/readme.md

 ## How It Works

-The OpenTTD Server Config File Editor is built using Python and utilizes the Tkinter library for creating the graphical user interface.
-It allows users to select a folder containing OpenTTD server configuration files (`*.cfg`), and then displays each configuration file in a separate tab within the application.
+The OpenTTD Server Config File Editor is built using Python an PyQt5.

-For each configuration file, the editor parses the file to extract the configuration options and their corresponding values.
-It then presents these options and values in a structured format within the GUI, allowing users to easily view and modify them.

-Users can modify the values of configuration options directly within the application's interface.
-Once modifications are made, they can save the changes back to the original configuration file.
-The editor ensures that the modified configuration file retains its original formatting and comments while updating the values of the specified configuration options.
+We open the folder with your config files and create tabs for each file found (including custom cfg files) and from there we create sub-tabs for each section of a given config file.

+It gives you a nice and easy gui to quickly navigate to and change sections.
+I'd like to eventually set this up so that the max values, bool and such have drop down boxes and value enforcement.
+I'd also like to add a section to handle server-specific stuff from multiple files.

 ![Demo Gif](https://github.com/SarahRoseLives/PyOpenTTDConfig/blob/master/demo.gif?raw=true)